CERTCC/certfuzz/src/windows/README.txt

 ===== Fuzzing on your own =====
 ===============================

-Once you are comfortable with FOE's default ImageMagick fuzz run, you can try fuzzing an application of your choice.
-The first step is to place seed files into the FOE seedfiles directory.
+Once you are comfortable with BFF's default ImageMagick fuzz run, you can try fuzzing an application of your choice.
+The first step is to place seed files into the BFF seedfiles directory.
 These are the files that will be mangled and opened by the target application.
-Next modify the foe.yaml file to suit your needs.
-The foe.yaml file is documented to describe what each of the features mean.
+Next modify the bff.yaml file to suit your needs.
+The bff.yaml file is documented to describe what each of the features mean.
 The important parts to modify are:

 campaign: id: